seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 challenge has declined to serve this client; it is not an obstacle to route around, and no run attempts to.
 Blocked hosts are recorded in the day log's appendix so the Architect can see which lanes are open, and the Boss is never told which door was shut.
+**A `robots.txt` that disallows a path to this client is the same refusal, written down** — read under RFC 9309, by the group naming `curl` where one does and `*` otherwise.
+A channel is admitted only where its host's file permits its path, and a row found disallowed leaves §6a's table: SKY's forum did, on TZ-52's reading of 25.09.2026.

 ### 6a.
 The supply scan — mandatory, cached, never re-derived per run